keithbuhler/keithbuhler.github.io/slideshows/intro10reasoning.md

 1. Whatever is universally true of a subject must be true of everything contained in that subject
 2. Whatever is universally false of a subject must be false of everything contained in that subject
-3. Two things identical with on and the same third thing are identical with each other
+3. Two things identical with one and the same third thing are identical with each other
 4. Two things which are not identical with a third thing are not identical with each other